Conserving Black Modernism Grant Program: Guidelines & Eligibility

 Eligibility

 Grant-funded projects must focus on Modern architectural assets and buildings designed by Black Architects/Designers.
 Architects and designers are not required to have been formally licensed during their careers.
-All grant awards will total $150,000.
+Each grant award will total $150,000.
 Requests below this amount will not be reviewed.
 Only one grant will be awarded per organization in any grant round.
-Grant recipients from previous rounds of the African American Cultural Heritage Action Fund’s National Grant Program are eligible to apply.
+Grant recipients from previous African American Cultural Heritage Action Fund grant rounds are eligible to apply.
 Historic assets must be at least 50 years old, but unique exceptions to this general rule will be considered.

 Eligible applicants include: